Security Practices at Webex Events

 Personnel Security

 Webex Events is only as trustworthy as its personnel.
-Cisco conducts background checks on all employees prior to employment.
-Upon hire, and annually thereafter, employees must complete Code of Business Conduct, Security Awareness, and Privacy training.
+Cisco conducts background checks in accordance with applicable law and company policy.
+Upon hire, and annually thereafter, employees must complete Code of Business Conduct, Security and Privacy training.
 Upon hire and annually thereafter, all employees must also acknowledge security and confidentiality policies.

 Secure Development